Discover the most popular beaches in Cape Town

 Clifton

-Clifton’s four brilliant white beaches are without a doubt Cape Town’s most fashionable.
+Clifton's four brilliant white beaches are without a doubt Cape Town's most fashionable.
 Yet each beach retains a slightly different character.
-Clifton 4 is the most popular and largest of the 4, this is the place to see and be seen.
-The beach gets packed to capacity with tight young bodies, and there is barely a patch of sand open on a popular day.
-Beaches 3, 2 and 1 are progressively quieter, although all four will fill up on a good summer’s day.
+Clifton 4, the largest and most popular, is the place to strut your stuff.
+The beach gets packed to capacity, and there is barely a patch of sand open on a popular day.
+If you're after a quieter beach day, Clifton's beaches 1, 2, and 3 offer progressively more peaceful spots to soak up the sun, although all four will fill up on a good Summer's day.

 Llandudno